 Written by Louise Munro

 I recently discovered Lonely Conservationists after a friend shared a blog on Facebook.
 An Instagram chat with Jessie had her suggesting I write a blog.
 At first I was floored.
 What could I offer?
 What would I say?
-Those horrible feelings of self doubt, questioning and comparison kicked in.
+Those horrible feelings of self-doubt, questioning and comparison kicked in.
 There are countless conservationists in this community doing incredible, inspiring things.
 We can all be guilty of comparing ourselves to others and thinking we should do more.
-But Jessie was so encouraging and welcoming, I pushed those feelings aside!
+But Jessie was so encouraging and welcoming, so I pushed those feelings aside!
 I was captivated by the community and honoured to start my journey with it.

 So why did Jessie suggest I write a blog?
 My husband and I built a completely off grid home.
 That topic has never been covered.
 I also suffer from mental illness.
 So here I am!
 I’ve had quite the journey to get to my new home and many exciting plans and ideas.
 I hope to include many of you in them!